mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/step2.md

 ### How can you customize a chart installation?

-Let's find which values the Jenkins Chart allows us to modify (the options shown are the **default** chart options).
-These options allows us to customize our installation (i.e which image to use for the controller, how much RAM/CPU the pod should use, etc).
+Let's find which values the Jenkins Chart allows us to modify (the options shown with the below commands are the **default** chart options).
+These options allow us to customize our installation (i.e which Docker image to use for the controller, how much RAM/CPU the pod should use, etc).

 `helm show values jenkins/jenkins --version 3.3.21 | less`{{execute}}